 1913(15th of Nisan, 5673): Pesach

-1913: Found of Beth Aaron Synagogue in Minneapolis, MN.
+1913: Founding of Beth Aaron Synagogue in Minneapolis, MN.

 1913: Jacob Adler and Sara Adler are scheduled to begin a week long run at the Haymarket Theatre where he will perform “Style” by Abraham Shomer.